wplib/box-docs/mkdocs/glossary.md

  The WPLib Box ==Guest== is the Linux-based [virtual machine](#virtual-machine) running within your [host machine](#host-machine).

-### _(Software)_ Stack

- The WPLib Box ==(Software) Stack== is the collection of software used by WPLib Box to perform its job for you.

- To host WordPress in WPLib Box your local development stack consists of a web server like Nginx or Apache, a database server like MySQL or MariaDB, a version of PHP such as 5.6 or 7.2 and possibly a cache server like Memcached or Redis.

- To learn more about [WPLib Box Stacks](/architecture/stacks/), click the link.

- For a more general purpose definition of _"[Software Stack](https://en.wikipedia.org/wiki/Software_stack)"_ click the link to see what Wikipedia has to say.

 ### Provisioning

  ==Provisioning== is the process of installing and configuring the [software stack](#software-stack)